alvanieto/vbox-runner/README.md

 # vbox-runner
 Allows you to start your VirtualBox virtual machines from Krunner (Alt-Space) in Plasma 5.

-This is a fork from http://kde-apps.org/content/show.php/VBox+Runner?content=107926, because is discontinued.
+This is a fork from http://kde-apps.org/content/show.php/VBox+Runner?content=107926, because it is discontinued.

 # Build instructions